CPunch/gopenfusion/README.md

 # gopenfusion

-A toy implementation of the [Fusionfall Packet Protocol](https://openpunk.com/pages/fusionfall-openfusion/) and accompanying services, written in Go.
+A toy implementation of the [Fusionfall Packet Protocol](https://openpunk.com/pages/fusionfall-openfusion/) (see: `cnet/`) and accompanying services, written in Go.

 ## Landwalker demo